springcomp/amqp-filter-exchange/README.md

 Like other exchange types, the binding routing key is used by the routing algorithm.
 The binding routing key must be a valid predicate (SQL-like conditional expression).
 This predicate may contain properties that must be present in the message header fields.
 Due to the binding routing key property is limited to 256 characters, **the binding routing key must be specified in the binding arguments**.
-The queue arguments are a list of key-value pairs.
+The binding arguments are a list of key-value pairs.
 The argument used to specify the routing key must have a key with the text `routingkey`, and a valid predicate as value.
 An exchange of type _amqp-filter_ will route a message to a queue if the queue has bound to the exchange with a binding routing key in form of predicate and the evaluation of this predicate using the message header fields returns _true_.
 The message routing key is ignored.